FlipWebApps/GameFramework/Readme.txt

 v1.1
 	Game Framework Core - Improvements
 	- Removed FadeLevelManager as more advanced screen wipes are supported through the bundled BeautifulTransitions asset (paid verions only)
-	- Updated the bundled BeautifulTransitions asset to v0.9 that includes:
+	- Updated the bundled BeautifulTransitions asset to v1.0 that includes:
 		- Rewritten core for easier extensibility
 		- Added Screen transitions including fade and multiple wipe transitions
 		- Added Camera transitions including fade and multiple wipe transitions
 		- Added the possibility to create your own custom transitions by uploading a new Alpha texture
 		- Added new demo for screen and camera transitions.
+	- Updated Demo scene

 	Game Framework Extras - Fixes
 	- Dialog fixes for updated transitions